hwong5208/InsightUBC/D2-contrib_<chrischu922>.md

  Final test pass rate: 100%
  Code coverage: 96%

- Contributed on IIsightFacade (refactoring Routehandler), QueryController--isValid and testing
+ Contributed to IIsightFacade (refactoring Routehandler), QueryController--isValid and testing

  I did not make commits on GitHub for this deliverable because when I wanted to commit, webstorm prompted error and asked me to merge my code with the main branch.
  Therefore, I only send my code to my partner to commit.